petrucristescu/lamc/README.md

 # LAMC
 This is a compiler built using OCAML

-THe intention is here is to build something as close as possible to the Lambda Calculus.
+The intention is here is to build something as close as possible to the Lambda Calculus.

 The name comes from the lambda+calculus